FreshBooks

 Reconciling bank accounts can be slow and difficult for business owners who aren’t confident bookkeepers

 For many small businesses, Bank Reconciliation involves eye-balling every transaction on their statements and ensuring they’re allocated to the appropriate account.
-The process is slow and can be technically advanced.
+The process is slow, and at times, technically advanced.

 Business owners often get tired of the process and either end up paying for it to be outsourced, do it quickly and risk errors, or simply neglect the task all together, leaving them unprepared at tax time.

-FreshBooks helps owners reconcile transactions as they happen, with a tactile workflow that guides them through the process
+FreshBooks helps owners reconcile transactions as they happen, with a tactile workflow to guide and motivate them through the process

 FreshBooks turns a long monthly process into a few quick tasks, by automatically importing transactions and suggesting likely matches to FreshBooks entries.